FF-Plugins-Active/FF_HTTP_LHV/README.md

 ## WON'T HAVE THESE
 We won't integrate any database libraries to this plugin.
 Because we believe that accessing databases or any other datasources is NOT HTTP server's job.

 We will intentionally broadcast requests as a multicast delegate from FRunnableThread.
 (It's execution chain will come from FRunnableThread.
-For this reason, be cautious when about if you need specifically Game/Render or Audio Thread).
+For this reason, be cautious when about if you need specifically Game/Render or Audio Thread).<br />
 So, you can implement your data access method and give a response with blueprints.
 (In our use case, we store our datas in a TMap and send that data.)